Teachers! Did you use this instructable in your classroom?

 - In the machine software, click "Import Files" and select Snowflake.brd.

 Click Start Cutting.
 If a 1/32” tool isn’t already inserted, you’ll be prompted to insert one prior to cutting.
 This design takes about 40 minutes to cut out.

 When it’s done milling, wipe or vacuum off the dust, then remove your board and the rest of the FR-1 from the machining bed.
 Peel off all the tape, remove the snowflake, and clean up the edges with a Scotch-Brite pad.

 Now it’s time to solder.
 Hooray!
 If you’re not familiar with soldering, Adafruit’s guide is a great place to start.

 - Solder the LEDs first.
 Make sure the flat, or negative, lead is facing towards the outside edges of the snowflake.

 - Solder the resistors.

 - Solder the battery clip.

 Insert your battery into the clip.
 Does your snowflake light up?
 Great!
 Does it not?
-Expletives!
 Check to make sure your LEDs and battery clip are in the correct orientation and that all of your solder welds are solid.
-If you’re a beginner like me, this might take you a few times, so learn from my mistakes and be extra careful!
+If you’re a beginner, this might take you a few times, so be extra careful!